bazelbuild/bazel/site/docs/bazel-vision.md

 ---
 layout: documentation
-title: Bazel Vision
+title: Bazel vision
 ---

-# Bazel Vision
+# Bazel vision

 <p><font size='+1'>Any software developer can efficiently build, test, and package
 any project, of any size or complexity, with tooling that's easy to adopt and